Ricco Rodriguez: Boxing career

 Rodriguez made his professional boxing debut on October 12, 2006, beating 19-year-old Cruiserweight Brandon Baker by knockout.
 On July 8, 2008, Rodriguez fought his second professional boxing bout losing via split decision to Chad Davies, who came into the fight with a 0-1 record.

 Bare knuckle boxing

 Rodriguez faced Lewis Rumsey at a Bare Knuckle FC event held on June 2, 2018.
 He won the fight via unanimous decision.

 Other appearances

 Rodriguez appeared in an episode of the History Channel series Human Weapon, in which he faced Bill Duff in a draw.
 He also appears in bonus footage of The Smashing Machine: The Life and Times of Extreme Fighter Mark Kerr DVD.

 Rodriguez has appeared on season one of the VH1 reality television show Celebrity Rehab with Dr. Drew, which documented his struggle with substance abuse.

 Personal life

-Rodriguez is Mexican.
-He has a daughter and one son.
+Rodriguez has a daughter and one son.